$LevyIO

 • California does not conform to the federal qualified opportunity zone deferral rules

 Tracking these non-conformity items requires maintaining a separate California tax basis and schedule for certain assets.
-Use our income tax calculator to model your combined federal and state tax liability with different income scenarios.
+Use our California income tax calculator to model state liability with different income scenarios, then use the federal income tax calculator for the broader federal/state picture.

 Frequently Asked Questions